Wendy Sherman: Fannie Mae

-Under Secretary of State for Political Affairs (2011–2015)
+Under secretary of state for political affairs (2011–2015)

-On September 21, 2011, she was appointed to the position of Under Secretary of State for Political Affairs by Secretary Hillary Clinton.
-In this capacity, Sherman has led the US team during six negotiating rounds between Iran and six world powers about Tehran's nuclear program.

-In this position, she was the fourth-highest ranking member of the Department.
+On September 21, 2011, she was appointed to the position of under secretary of state for political affairs by Secretary Hillary Clinton.
+In this capacity, Sherman led the US team during six negotiating rounds between Iran and six world powers about Tehran's nuclear program and was the fourth-highest-ranking member of the department.

 She was named part of a special task force by Secretary of State Hillary Clinton to implement recommendations to improve protections for foreign service personnel, as a result of the 2012 Benghazi attack.

 Sherman was critical of Benjamin Netanyahu's step back from a two-state solution, suggesting it could impact the United States' veto policy surrounding related resolutions at the United Nations.

 She was criticized by human rights organizations, including Amnesty International for praising Ethiopia for "strengthening its democracy" in wake of the 2015 elections - citing democratic backsliding and suppression of human rights.

 She played a role in negotiating the details behind the Syria peace talks of 2016.